My review philosophy

 - The purpose of my reviews on a large scale, is to help legitimize the podcasting community through serious critical review.
 In providing genuine, multifaceted critique, I hope to help creators strengthen their weak points, help the listeners know what to look for, and highlight exemplary podcasts.

-- This blog does not exist to routinely say negative things about any podcast.
+- Wil Williams Reviews does not exist to routinely say negative things about any podcast.
 If the show is from a large network, I will likely write a review of why I stopped listening.
 If the show is an indie podcast, I likely will not.
 I do not see a purpose in writing negative reviews for small shows.

 - Please note that this means if I write a review for your show, it still will have criticisms.
 While I won’t write a purely negative review, I’m also not going to say only nice things and gloss over any of what I would consider flaws in the show.
 This also wouldn’t be helpful for you or the podcasting community.
 My reviews of smaller shows will be honest and direct, but I try to make sure they are not unkind.